spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 ## Use cases

-### Set permissions to isolate app submission by team
+### Set Permissions to Isolate App Submission by Team

-Let's say you want each of your teams to have their own config-templates and to be able to only submit Spark applications using their config-templates.
+Let's say you want each of your teams to have their own config-templates and to be able only to submit Spark applications using their config-templates.

 For each team, you can: